-b) The loss of a 110kV interconnecting transformer.

-c) The loss of both transmission circuits of a double circuit line.
+b) The loss of both transmission circuits of a double circuit line.

-d) The simultaneous loss of two or more of any of the components in clause 12.1.1.
+c) The simultaneous loss of two or more of any of the components in clause 12.1.1.

-e) The close consecutive loss of two or more of any of the components in clause 12.1.1.
+d) The close consecutive loss of two or more of any of the components in clause 12.1.1.

-12.4.1 ategoris as either a contingent event, extended contingent event or other eventmethodologyavailable on its website
+12.4.1 The loss of the following assets are categorised as either a contingent event, extended contingent event or other event.
+The categorisations and the methodology used to determine them are available on its website:

+a 220kV, 110kV or 66kV busbar connected to the core grid

+a 220kV or 110kV interconnecting transformer

 12.4.2 Inviting industry to comment on any proposed changes to the methodology referred to in clause 12.4.1 before those changes come into effect.